-Despite his extensive involvement in the dental industry, Dr. Pine maintained a strong commitment to ocular prosthetics.
-He started the New Zealand Prosthetic Eye Service while simultaneously conducting PhD research in Optometry at the University of Auckland.
-His research has focused on the response of the anophthalmic socket to prosthetic eye wear, resulting in over 20 published scientific papers.
+During his extensive involvement in the dental industry, Dr. Pine maintained a strong commitment to ocular prosthetics and when he sold the practice to Lumino the Dentists in 2003 he set up the New Zealand Prosthetic Eye Service while simultaneously conducting PhD research in Optometry at the University of Auckland.
+His research focused on the response of the anophthalmic socket to prosthetic eye wear and has so far resulted in over 20 published scientific papers.
 This work has led to international research collaborations and the world’s first peer-reviewed textbook dedicated to ocular prosthetics: “Clinical Ocular Prosthetics”.

 Qualifications: